y-du/simple-conf-manager/README.md

 - `conf_file` required, name of the config file as a string.

-- `user_path` by default config files are created in the current working dictionary, provide a custom path if a different location is desired.
+- `user_path` by default config files are created in the current working dictionary, provide a custom path as a string if a different location is desired.

-- `ext_aft_crt` exit the script after config file creation, set to `False` with execution should continue.
+- `ext_aft_crt` exit the script after config file creation, set to `False` if execution should continue.

 - `pers_def` if a key's value is removed from the config file and a default value exists write back the default value, set to `False` if the value is to remain empty.

+#### Logging

+If your project uses the python `logging` facility you can combine the output produced by `simple-conf-manager` with your log output.

+Retrieve the "simple-conf" logger via:

+    logger = logging.getLogger('simple-conf')

+Add your handler to the logger and optionally set the desired level:

+    logger.addHandler(your_handler)
+    logger.setLevel(logging.INFO)   # optional